Joycey83/Hang_Man_Game/README.md

 * **Coding Issues**
   * When I was testing out my game on the gitpod terminal with my mentor, he pointed out that the letters does not fill in at the correct empty dash spaces.
 A new function was created to fix that minor issue.

+* **Bugs**
+  * No bugs were found

 ---
 # Deployment
+This Project was deployed using Code institute's mock terminal for Heroku

+* **Steps for Deployment**
+  * Fork or clone this repository.
+  * Goto the Heroku Dashboard.
+  * Select to create a new Heroku app.
+  * Set the buildbacks to Python and NodeJS in that order.
+  * Link the Heroku app to the repository.
+  * click on **Deploy**

 ---
 # Credit & Acknowledgement